 Taking a gap year is a rite of passage experienced by hundreds and thousands of students every year in the UK.
 Before moving into higher education and the pursuit of a career, it offers the chance to develop valuable life and work experience that can make all the difference to their personal and professional lives.

-To explain further, we’ve complied a comprehensive range of UK gap year facts to reveal what students do during their break, how they fund it, the possible impact it could have on future job prospects and much more.
+To explain further, we’ve compiled a comprehensive range of UK gap year facts to reveal what students do during their break, how they fund it, the possible impact it could have on future job prospects and more.

 The definition of a gap year is a period of between 3-24 months taken out of education – usually before or after college or university – which is used to travel, work, or plan what the next steps in the individual’s life will be.

 Gap years are generally taken by people between the ages of 18-25, and while many do return to complete the next stage of their education, the time spent travelling or working can create a new perspective or opportunities that otherwise may never have been realised while studying.

 However, broadly speaking, a gap year can also be taken by people who have long since left the education system.
-For example, an entire family can take a gap year, while someone more advanced in their career taking a sabbatical could also fall into this category.
-This makes it difficult to create a definition that encompasses every scenario, but for the purposes of our research we will focus purely on students who take time out of their education.
+For example, an entire family can take a gap year, while someone more advanced in their career taking a sabbatical could also fall into this category, or older adults entering retirement can take a ‘grey gap year’.

-After independence, simply ‘taking a break from studying’ is quoted as the secondary reason, with 28% of students on a gap year break doing just that.
+After independence, simply ‘taking a break from studying’ was quoted as the second reason to take a gap year, with 28% of students doing just that.
 On the surface, the term ‘taking a break from study’ may sound a little vague, but this typically translates into travel, be it domestically or by venturing out into other parts of the world.

 A large portion of students take gap years to focus on self-growth and developing their independence, with 40% stating this as the main reason for taking time out.
 This is understandable given we are talking about young people aged between 18-25 entering into higher stages of education and adulthood, a crucial time of self-development in anyone’s life.

 South America is also a travel hotspot for gap year takers, including the likes of Peru and Argentina, while travelling down under to Australia and New Zealand remain desired options.
 The USA, South Africa and India also offer varied cultural experiences for those looking to travel abroad.